 Immature teratomas are usually solid.

 Appearances on chest radiography are usually indistinguishable from many of the other causes of an anterior mediastinal mass.
 Calcification may be visible.

 CT is the mainstay of diagnosis.
 The appearance will depend on the type of teratoma, and whether or not a cystic teratoma has ruptured.
 They are all however usually located in the anterior mediastinum.

 Treatment depends on whether the teratoma is mature or immature.
 In the former, surgical resection is curative.
 In the later management depends on alpha-FP levels.
 If these are elevated then postoperative chemotherapy is usually employed 8.

-Prognosis of mature teratomas is excellent as they are benign tumours.
-Pure immature teratomas also usually have excellent prognosis especially in childhood.
-In up to 30% of cases however, immature teratomas have a malignant germ cell tumour component (most frequently yolk sac tumour), which result in frequent (25%) recurrence.
-Nonetheless with adjuvant chemotherapy a greater than 80% 3 year survival can be achieved in children.
-Prognosis in adults is less favourable 9.
+Prognosis of mature teratomas is excellent as they are benign tumors.
+Pure immature teratomas also usually have an excellent prognosis, especially in childhood.
+In up to 30% of cases, however, immature teratomas have a malignant germ cell tumor component (most frequently yolk sac tumor), which result in frequent (25%) recurrence.
+Nonetheless, with adjuvant chemotherapy, a greater than 80% three-year survival can be achieved in children.
+Prognosis in adults is less favorable 9.

 Potential complications include

 - respiratory distress/failure: infants>adults